kyphan38/arca/assets/docs/1-foundations/networking/1-foundations/2-interfaces-and-cables.md

 ![img](./img/2/2.png)

-- Crossover cable: A type of network cable used to directly connect two devices of the same type without going through a switch or hub.
+- Crossover cable: A type of network cable used to directly connect two devices of the same type without going through a switch or hub

 ![img](./img/2/3.png)